boheling/focusPet/README.md

 - All static assets should be placed in `public/` for correct build output
 - For debugging overlay injection, check the service worker logs in the Chrome Extensions page
 - Canvas sizing is automatically handled on page load and window resize
+- The treat reward system uses timestamp-based tracking to prevent duplicate rewards
+- Real-time sync is implemented using Chrome extension messaging between background, popup, and content scripts